Antoine Pagi

 Antoine Pagi (31 March 1624 – 5 June 1699) was a French ecclesiastical historian.

+Biography

 Pagi was born in Rognes.
 After studying with the Jesuits in Aix, he entered the monastery of the Conventual Franciscans in Arles and made solemn profession on 31 January 1641.
 At the age of twenty-nine years, he was elected provincial, an office which he held four times.
 He died, aged 75, in Aix-en-Provence.